 Step 3: Send objects to the front or back

 Each vector object is drawn on its own unique layer.
 You can move it on the top or bottom of other shapes.
 In this example, we want an object to be over another shape.

-As first, select the shape.
+First, select the shape.
 After that, use the Format tab of the ribbon.
-Finally, right-click and in the Arrange group, click Bring to Front.
+Finally, right-click and click Bring to Front in the Arrange group.

-Instead of ‘Bring to front’ command, you can also use the ‘Send to Back’ tools to the proper arrangement.
+Instead of the ‘Bring to front’ command, you can use the ‘Send to Back’ tools to make the proper arrangement.